|

 CALCULATE THE RETURN BEFORE YOU BUY

-There are three steps to analyzing real estate.
+There are three steps to analyze RE returns.

 - The operating return is measured, without any reference to financing.